Does your Hisense Roku TV restart and freeze every time you try to watch a show, movie, or sport from streaming apps?

 - Main Troubleshooting

-Initial Checks To Fix Freezing, Rebooting Issue on Hisense Roku TV
+Initial Checks To Fix Freezing, and Rebooting Issue on Hisense Roku TV

 A loose power supply, a damaged cable, or weak internet connectivity can cause the Hisense Roku to freeze and reboot when streaming channels.